WolfAURman/opentank/README.md

 ## How to use

+> [!IMPORTANT]
-> [!IMPORTANT] By default, the client runs without hardware virtualization, which can cause you to get performance problems!
+> By default, this client runs without hardware virtualization, which can cause you to get performance problems!

 To launch the project, download from the [releases](https://github.com/WolfAURman/opentank/releases) ```section opentank-1.0.0.AppImage``` package (or if you used manual build, you will receive a ready-made package from ``dist/opentank-1.0.0.AppImage``) and run it from the terminal:
 ```